 Female Sexual Dysfunction includes problems with sexual desire, response, and orgasms.
 The symptoms include low sexual desire, inability to attain orgasm, and pain during intercourse.

 Viagra does not increase sexual desire.
 It is a PDE5 inhibitor and not an Aphrodisiac.
-In men, Viagra works by increasing the blood pressure in the penile tissues and producing an erection.
+In men, Viagra works by increasing the blood pressure in the penile tissues, which causes an erection.

 Yet, in some instances, it may also be beneficial for women.
 It may improve genital sensitivity and stimulation.
 Consequently, it may enable women to respond better to arousal.